Threshold

 no one prepared you for.

-Language for the divorce, the diagnosis, the long middle of a hard thing.
+A book of short prayers and prose for the woman who seems okay but isn't — language for the divorce, the diagnosis, the long middle of a hard thing.
 Not advice.
 Not a fix.
-A companion you can hold in the bad hour, written to let your body actually exhale.
+A companion you can hold in the hollow hour.

 You wake up and you know.